SmarterOpen/Examples/README.md

-# examples
+# Examples

-Example code for interacting with The Things Network, etc
+This repository contains working examples for multiple LoRaWAN development boards that have been tested with The Things Network and some or all of the SmarterOpen platform.